tararosenthal/errorCorrectingEncoderDecoder/README.md

 # errorCorrectingEncoderDecoder
- Encodes data, introduces error, corrects errors and decodes data utilizing reading and writing to files
+ Using bitwise operations, encodes data, introduces error, corrects errors and decodes data utilizing reading and writing to files